nguyenkhois/express-simple-rest-api/README.md

 # expressjs-simple-rest-api
-The simple REST API is based on Express.js
+The simple REST API is based on Express.js.
+Using [Insomnia](https://insomnia.rest/) for your test.

 |Main dependencies|Versions|
 |---|---|